Globski/AirBnB_clone/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
 Welcome to the hbnb (Airbnb Clone) Project!
 This project aims to replicate the core functionality of the Airbnb platform.
 It includes a command-line interpreter (console) that interacts with JSON files to manage various objects like properties, bookings, and users.
 These objects are stored in JSON files, representing the backend of an Airbnb-like application.
 The CLI will allow users to create, retrieve, update, and delete various objects used in the hbnb application.

+Web static development involves creating static HTML pages and applying styles using CSS.
+Building the front end step-by-step by creating simple HTML static pages, style guides, and fake contents without using JavaScript.
+The main goal is to learn how to manipulate HTML and CSS languages.

 ## Objective